By W.R. (Bat) Masterson in 1907

 His purpose was to trade with the Sioux Indians, whose reservation was just across the line in South Dakota.
-Instinctively he knew that the Indians loved whiskey, and as even in those days he carried on his shoulders something of a commercial head, he conceived the idea that a gallon of whiskey worth ninety cents was not a bad thing to trade an Indian for a buffalo robe worth ten dollars.
+Instinctively he knew that the Indians loved whiskey.
+As even in those days he carried on his shoulders something of a commercial head, he conceived the idea that a gallon of whiskey worth ninety cents was not a bad thing to trade an Indian for a buffalo robe worth ten dollars.
 Accordingly, Luke proceeded to lay in a goodly supply of “Pine Top,” the name by which the whiskey traded to the Indians in exchange for their robes was known.

 Uncle Sam Objects to His Business

-He was not long in building up a lucrative business; nor was it long before the Indian chiefs of the Sioux tribe got on to him.
+He was not long in building up a lucrative business, nor was it long before the Indian chiefs of the Sioux tribe got on to him.
 Drunken bands of young bucks were regularly returning to their villages from the direction of the Short rendezvous, loaded to the muzzle with “Pine Top,” and, as every drink contained at least two fights and as it usually took about ten drinks to cause an Indian to forget that the Great White Father abode in Washington, the condition of those who had found entertainment at the Short ranch, when they reached their camp, can better be imagined than told.

 The Indian agent in charge of this particular branch of the Sioux tribe, with whom Short had been dealing, soon got busy with Washington.
 He represented to the Department of the Interior that a band of cutthroat white men, under the leadership of Luke Short, were trading whiskey to his Indians and that he was powerless to stop it, as the camp of the white men was located just across the reservation line, in the State of Nebraska, which was outside of his jurisdiction.
 He requested the government to instantly remove the whiskey traders and drive them from the country.
 Otherwise, said he, an Indian uprising will surely follow.
-The government, as was to be expected, forthwith instructed the post commander at Omaha to get after the purveyors of the poisonous “Pine Top,” who were charged with causing such havoc among the noble red men of the Sioux reservation.
+As was to be expected, the government instructed the post commander at Omaha to get after the purveyors of the poisonous “Pine Top,” who were charged with causing such havoc among the noble red men of the Sioux reservation.

-“Is that all, gentlemen?” said Luke, as he invited the officer in command of the soldiers to sit down and have a bite to eat with him.
+“Is that all, gentlemen?” said Luke as he invited the officer in command of the soldiers to sit down and have a bite to eat with him.

-“There will be no time for eating,” said the officer, “as we must reach Sidney by tomorrow morning, in time to catch the Overland train for Omaha.
-So get together what things you care to take along and we will be on our way.”
+“There will be no time for eating,” said the officer, “as we must reach Sidney by tomorrow morning in time to catch the Overland train for Omaha.
+So get together what things you care to take along, and we will be on our way.”

 “Where are your partners?” queried the Captain.